 6.6.4 Ground Clearance:

-Minimum ground clearance is 4” (100mm) excluding exhausts and silencers.
+Minimum ground clearance of the suspended body is 4” (100mm).

-Will be measured without the Driver on board.
+This will be measured with the driver on board (wearing their complete racing apparel).

-Will be measured with the vehicle in the condition in which it cross the finish Line or at any other time during an Event and without the removal of any solid or fluid matter including fuel.
+This will be measured with the vehicle in the condition in which it crossed the finish Line or at any other time during an Event and without the removal of any solid or fluid matter including fuel.

 Ride height will be measured on any reasonably flat surface as deemed by the Championship Eligibility Scrutineer or his nominated representative.
 In the event of any discrepancy the circuit designated flat patch will be used to make any final judgement